 Nejat replied that the suspect “sexually harasses attractive male FAs [flight attendants via quid pro quo agreements to them in safety videos and promotional materials.”

-Several days later, Nejat noticed that the administrators of the Facebook group had removed his comments, so he decided to reply using his real name.
+Several days later, Nejat noticed that the administrators of the Facebook group had removed his comments, so he made a comment on an internal message board.
 This time, Nejat didn’t mention the allegations of sexual assault but complained that Delta had created a “hostile work environment” over its campaign to stop potential unionization.

 Delta quickly found out about Nejat’s Facebook posts and suspended him without pay while it carried out an investigation.
 Nejat admitted that he had made the posts under an alias but reported the senior flight attendant for sexual assault to his managers.